Visitors from the Arkana Galaxy

-Visitors from the Galaxy (Gosti iz galaksije, Monstrum z galaxie Arkana) is a 1981 Yugoslav-Czechoslovak film directed by Dušan Vukotić.
+Visitors from the Arkana Galaxy (Gosti iz galaksije, Monstrum z galaxie Arkana) is a 1981 Yugoslav-Czechoslovak science fiction comedy film directed by Dušan Vukotić.

 Plot

 Robert is a hotel doorman who is obsessed with science fiction.
 He plans to write an SF novel about three alien androids—Andra and children Targo and Ulu—who land on Earth coming from an advanced civilisation from the galaxy of Arkana.
 He is constantly disrupted by his girlfriend Biba and his neighbour Tino, a photographer.
 One of his colleagues at work tells him he should add a monster to his story, saying it is the only way to attract the readers' attention.
 Robert decides to partially follow his advice, adding the character of Mumu, a huge alien pet.

 One night, Robert hears a woman's voice on a tape recorder, telling him to go to a nearby island.
 He borrows a boat from his friend Toni and arrives at the island, where he is surprised to find the aliens from his own story.
 After he returns home, he talks about the events with his psychiatrist.
 He adds that he discovered he has "tellurgia", an ability to make his thoughts come true; he learned about it when he was a baby wishing for milk, and his father grew breasts in order to feed him.
 Biba does not believe Robert, so he takes her to the island the following night.
-There they find again the three aliens.
-The aliens are in their spaceship, which resembles a blue glowing sphere.
-They observe a sleeping guard and remove his heart.
-Biba is frightened by the events, so they turn her into a cube.
+There they find the three aliens in their spaceship, which resembles a blue glowing sphere.
+The aliens observe a sleeping guard and remove his heart.
+When Robert touches the sphere, it causes an explosion.
+Andra states that the only solution is to turn back time.
+Using a device in her belly, she turns time back to the moment before Robert touches the sphere.
+Andra warns Robert not to touch the sphere, which frightens Biba, so the aliens turn her into a cube.
 Once back home, she turns back into a human in a state of shock.